-- To identify key stakeholders and build and maintain a constructive relationship with them, in particular with project affected parties (PAPs); - To assess the level of stakeholder interest and support for the project and to enable stakeholders' views to be considered in project design and environmental and social (E&S) performance. - To promote and provide means for effective and inclusive engagement with project-affected parties throughout the project life cycle on issues that could potentially affect them. - To ensure that appropriate project information on E&S risks and impacts is disclosed to stakeholders in a timely, understandable, accessible, and appropriate manner and format. - To provide a project level grievance redress mechanism for stakeholders to raise issues and grievances and for the project to respond and manage those.
+- To identify key stakeholders in the selected coastal and marine eco-systems communities and build and maintain a constructive relationship with them, in particular with project affected parties (PAPs); - To assess the level of stakeholder interest and support for the project and to enable stakeholders' views to be considered in project design and environmental and social (E&S) performance. - To promote and provide means for effective and inclusive engagement with project-affected parties throughout the project life cycle on issues that could potentially affect them. - To ensure that appropriate project information on E&S risks and impacts is disclosed to stakeholders in a timely, understandable, accessible, and appropriate manner and format. - To provide a project level grievance redress mechanism for stakeholders to raise issues and grievances and for the project to respond and manage those. - The scope of the SEP seeks to be proportionate to the nature and scale of the project and its potential risks and impacts.
+Implementation of this plan is the responsibility of the Ministry of Finance, Economic Planning and Information Technology.
+The SEP is a living document and will be updated, as necessary throughout the project's life cycle